-If you’d prefer your Iceland to be relatively uncrowded, the best time to plan your trip is during the months of March, April, May and September.
-Many people consider the shoulder seasons of spring and fall as the best time to visit Iceland.
+If you’d prefer your visit to be relatively uncrowded, the best time to plan your trip is during the months of March, April, May and September.
+Many people consider the shoulder seasons of spring and fall as the best time to visit.

 Having said that, the capital of Reykjavik always sees its fair share of visitors, so to simply venture away from the city to more remote areas is ideal.
-The west fjords, northern and eastern Iceland see far fewer visitors.
+The west fjords, northern and the east see far fewer visitors.

 Icelanders celebrate some unique holidays all their own, and also some traditional ones (in a unique way!)
 Here are the highlights: